John Brown (servant): In popular culture

-Gordon McLeod portrayed John Brown in Victoria the Great (1937), Sixty Glorious Years (1938) and The Prime Minister (1941).
+Gordon McLeod portrayed Brown in Victoria the Great (1937), Sixty Glorious Years (1938) and The Prime Minister (1941).

-Gerhard Bienert portrayed John Brown in Ohm Kruger (1941).
+Gerhard Bienert portrayed Brown in Ohm Kruger (1941).

-The 1950 film The Mudlark features John Brown at Windsor Castle, portrayed by Finlay Currie.
+The 1950 film The Mudlark features Brown at Windsor Castle, portrayed by Finlay Currie.

-William Dysart portrayed John Brown in the TV series Edward the Seventh (1975).
+William Dysart portrayed Brown in the TV series Edward the Seventh (1975).

 The 1997 film Mrs Brown is the fictionalised story of John Brown.
 Sir Billy Connolly portrays Brown and Dame Judi Dench portrays Queen Victoria.

-The anime Black Butler features John Brown as a recurring character, dubbed in English by Aaron Dismuke.
+The anime Black Butler (2008–present) features Brown as a recurring character, dubbed in English by Aaron Dismuke.